Insect Cell Cultures.

 A proper monitoring and control over the working parameters are crucial for cell cultures.
 Nutrient composition of the culture medium, pH, temperature, moisture and other atmosphere parameters are all subjected to a constant process of optimization in order to improve the culture results.
 Insect cells grow trouble-less in ambient temperature (optimum from 25 to 27°C) and without any supplement of CO2, but still the culture atmosphere plays a key role in the growth process, for one of the crucial parameters is the dissolved oxygen (DO).
 Atmospheric oxygen tends spontaneously to dissolve into the water until a saturation equilibrium is reached.
 For pure water being in contact with a pure oxygen atmosphere, the saturation value (i.e. the amount of dissolved oxygen) at 25°C and 1 bar is about 8 mg/l.
 Since the relation between atmospheric oxygen and dissolved oxygen is directly proportional, when pure oxygen is replaced by a lower oxygen atmosphere, the DO decreases accordingly.
 In case of pure water being in contact with air (21% of oxygen) the dissolved oxygen results in 21% of the saturation value (so 21% of 8 mg/l, about 1,7 mg/l).
 The influence of dissolved oxygen on insect cell cultures is well documented in the scientific literature.
 Many experimentations make use of standard air as culture atmosphere.
 In some cases, this configuration can prove to be effective, but generally the lack a proper oxygen control is troublesome.
 The amount of DO can be either too high, causing a cell intolerance, or too low, causing cells starvation.
 Both the effects are detrimental to cell growth rate and protein expression quality.
 Working with an atmosphere composition control system grants the possibility to undertake advanced experimentations, in which culture’s responses to different DO values can be checked with proper tests, allowing the researchers to find the optimal growth condition for each cell culture.

 For all those applications in which a fine control over the atmosphere’s composition is required, MCQ suggests the use of its Gas Blender Series.
-The Gas Blender Series are the ideal instruments for precision gas mixtures preparations and dynamic gas mixtures applications.
-The Gas Blender Series are professional products designed to work with up to 6 components non-aggressive gas mixtures.
+The Gas Blender Series are the ideal instruments for precision gas mixtures preparations, gas flow meters and dynamic gas mixtures applications.
+The MCQ Gas Mixers are professional products designed to work with up to 6 components non-aggressive gas mixtures.
 The instrument is calibrated on customer request and in case of need it’s possible to work with different gas settings configurations through the use of conversion factor related to each gas media.
 The Gas Blender Series main features are a high precision (1% accuracy for each channel), a high repeatability (0,16% of reading value) and the fastest response time for setpoint value changes available on the market.

-Bundled with the instruments the MCQ provides the Gas Mixer Manager, a software (compatible with any Windows-operating desktop and laptop personal computer) that ensures an easy and intuitive way to manage mixtures dynamically.
+Bundled with the instruments the MCQ provides the Gas Mixture Creatore Software, a SOFTWARE (compatible with any Windows-operating desktop and laptop personal computer or touch screen for latest products) that ensures an easy and intuitive way to manage mixtures dynamically with fully automation.

 • Hardware configuration

 An example of MCQ Gas Blender Series hardware configuration is represented in the image.
-The instrument works with dry, non-aggressive gases.
+The Gas Mixer works with dry, non-aggressive gases.
 The gas sources can be both pure or mixtures (in our example pure gases have been chosen for simplicity).
-The gas cylinders are connected to the instrument through 6 mm diameter tubes and a check valve is installed on each line as backflow prevention device.
+The gas cylinders are connected to the instrument through 6 mm diameter tubes and a check valve is installed on each line as back-flow prevention device.
 Each gas media is connected and controlled by a dedicated channel of the Gas Blenders.
-Another 6 mm tube finally connects the instrument to the working system in which the experiment takes place.
+Another 6 mm tube finally connects the Gas Mixers to the working system in which the experiment takes place.
 A PC is connected to the Gas Blenders through a simple USB connection.
-All the instruments features and the gas mixture properties can then be managed with the Gas Mixer Manager software.
+All the instruments features and the gas mixture properties and gas flow meters can then be managed with the Gas Mixture Creator software.